-If you give birth, when you’re 38 weeks pregnant with twins.
+Your babies measure approximately 49 centimeters (19.29 inches) at 38 weeks pregnant with twins.
 Your babies hair grow rapidly as well as their nails.
 Remember not to cut their nails after birth.
 They’re still soft from being soaked in amniotic fluid.
 You have to wait cutting them until they become hard.
 If you’re worried about your babies scratching themselves, you can gently peel off the ends with your fingers.
 Their nails are so soft that the surplus will come away easily.
 You twins are getting bigger and their movements may feel different as they have has less room to move.
 They won’t be able to flip and roll so easily and their kicks may feel different as your babies won’t be able to stretch out their legs as much.